Tejas-Sharma-dev/Tejas-Sharma-dev/README.md

 ### Hello World 🌏

 **I'm Tejas Sharma, Software engineer with a passion for building innovative and scalable applications.
-Expertise in Python, Java, and JavaScript.
-Open source enthusiast and contributor to several popular projects.**
+Expertise in Python, and JavaScript.
+Open source enthusiast and Love to Collaborate Challenging Project**
 <!---
 ### Links